Contract Lifecycle Management · Insights

 Execution mechanics also matter.
 Most modern contracts execute electronically.
 But certain jurisdictions and document types still require a wet signature.
 A CLM system has to handle both, not pretend the world has fully digitized.

-Who owns CLM in an enterprise
+Who owns contract management in an enterprise?

-How Swiftwater approaches CLM
+How Swiftwater approaches contract lifecycle management?

 Swiftwater operates at the intersection of legal operations expertise and technology delivery.
 Our CLM engagements start with a process and readiness assessment, not a platform demo.
 We identify the gaps, align the stakeholders, and design the implementation program before a single configuration decision is made.